MonkyGT/Caputilla/README.md

-### if you make a version of this that allows mods to work in non-modded queues, I will turn you into a cheesecake
+### if you make a version of this that allows mods to work in non-modded queues, I will turn you into a cheesecake and most likely take down the repository